Zeta Phi Beta: Expansion

 In 1923, Theta chapter at Wiley College became the first black sorority chapter in Texas.
 In 1959, Zeta Phi Beta purchased its current headquarters, located at 1734 New Hampshire Avenue NW on Dupont Circle in Washington, D.C., becoming the first organization under the National Pan-Hellenic Council to have a national headquarters for all operations.

-Zeta Phi Beta was the sorority first to charter a chapter in Africa (Monrovia, Liberia).
-Today, there are also chapters in U.S. Virgin Islands, Jamaica, Bahamas, Japan, Korea, Barbados, Haiti, Germany, Belgium, United Arab Emirates, Trinidad/Tobago and most recently Accra, Ghana.
+Zeta Phi Beta was the first sorority to charter a chapter in Africa (Monrovia, Liberia).
+There are also chapters in U.S. Virgin Islands, Jamaica, Bahamas, Japan, Korea, Barbados, Haiti, Germany, Belgium, United Arab Emirates, Trinidad/Tobago and most recently Accra, Ghana.

-In 1986, a brother of Phi Beta Sigma, Baltazar Mendoza-Madrigal alongside 17 other men, and with additional assistance from other brothers of Phi Beta Sigma and sisters from Zeta Phi Beta, established the multicultural Sigma Lambda Beta fraternity at the University of Iowa.

-Later on in 1990, following the establishment of multicultural Sigma Lambda Gamma sorority at the University of Iowa through the aid of members of Zeta Phi Beta, Phi Beta Sigma, and Sigma Lambda Beta.
-The four organizations formed the First Inter-Racially Mixed (F.I.R.M) Family network.
-This network was created to embody a shared commitment to unity and mutual support across these diverse Greek organizations although it did not create any new constitutional bounds that weren't already present.

 On January 25, 2001, Zeta Phi Beta was granted non-governmental organization (NGO) status with the United Nations.

-In 2005, Zeta Phi Beta completed its $2 million renovation project of the international headquarters.
+In 2005, Zeta Phi Beta completed its $2 million renovation of the international headquarters.
 The historic building has served as Zeta's home since its purchase in 1959.

+In May 2019, Zeta Phi Beta revised its national policy to be inclusive of transgender women interested in joining the sorority.
+A few weeks prior to the revised national policy, the sorority issued a statement banning transgender women for membership consideration but after much backlash the sorority eventually issued a "diversity statement" changing its stance on transgender women.
+Zeta Phi Beta is the only National Pan-Hellenic Council organization to release an official statement welcoming transgender members.